-- Possible Reasons Why You Break Your Singing Voice:
+- Possible Reasons Why You Break Your Singing Voice

 - Preventions & Solutions

-If one is trying to sing a slightly higher pitch, the common problem they will encounter is voice cracking.
+If the singer is trying to sing a slightly higher pitch, the common problem they will encounter is voice cracking.
 It’s normally occurs when a shift to a higher pitch than the previous is not so smooth.
 High, medium and low are the main three singing registers.
 The mid register is not so problematic for any person.
 However, the low register requires one to use the chest voice while the high register requires the use of the head voice or at times a mixed voice.
 This implies there must be a transition of the chest voice to the mixed or head voice when singing.
 The reverse is also true.

-Possible Reasons Why You Break Your Singing Voice:
+Possible Reasons Why You Break Your Singing Voice

 1) Muscle Coordination